chasekregor/INFOCapstone/README.md

 Downloading the MovieLense dataset and loading it onto a single computer can be very difficult.
 On top of this Github has a file upload limit which stops me from being able to upload the dataset that I used.
 If you want to download the CSV I used go to the link in the data folder.

 1. Git clone https://github.com/chasekregor/INFOCapstone.git
-2. Download the dataset at link.com and put CSV into the data folder within the repository.
+2. Download the dataset at link.com and put the CSV file into the data folder within the repository.
 3. Run create_model.ipynb
 4. Navigate to flask-app folder and run app.py.
 The website should be served at [http://127.0.0.1:5000/](http://127.0.0.1:5000/).